Summary of the scheme

 Short-term advances and hardship payments

-If you are awaiting your first payment of a benefit you can get an advance if you do not have money for short term living expenses.
-For more details about a short term advance and hardship payments speak to your Jobcentre Plus office.
+If you are awaiting your first payment of Universal Credit you can get an advance if you do not have money for short-term living expenses.

 Cold weather payments and winter fuel payments are paid automatically to people on certain benefits.